Halloween with the New Addams Family

 Halloween with the New Addams Family is a 1977 American made-for-television comedy horror film based on the 1964–1966 sitcom The Addams Family.
+The film premiered on NBC on October 30, 1977.
 In contrast to the "new" in the title, most of the original series regulars reprised their roles, including John Astin, Carolyn Jones (billed as a "special guest star"), Jackie Coogan, Ted Cassidy, Lisa Loring, Ken Weatherwax and Felix Silla.
 Eleven years after the cancellation of the 1960s TV series, it was the only presentation that brought together most of the original cast in a color production, shot on videotape.

 Plot

-Gomez's brother Pancho is staying with the Family while Gomez goes to a lodge convention in Tombstone, Arizona.
-Gomez is jealous of his brother, who once courted Morticia.
+Gomez's brother Pancho is staying with the family while Gomez must travel to Tombstone, Arizona.
+While Gomez believes he is traveling to a lodge convention, in reality he has been lured off by crooks who have bugged the house in order to steal the family fortune.
 Halloween is nigh and Pancho tells the legend of Cousin Shy, who distributes gifts and carves pumpkins.
-Actually, Gomez has been lured off by crooks who have bugged the house in order to steal the Family fortune.

-The lead crook "Bones" Lafferty sends Mikey to investigate.
-Wednesday (Senior) is home from music academy, where she studied the piccolo (she breaks glass with it).
-Pugsley (Senior) is home from Nairobi medical school, where he's training to be a witch doctor.
-Mikey panics and flees after treading on Kitty Kat's tail.
-The crooks have a fake Gomez and Morticia to help in their plans, along with two strong-arm goons, Hercules and Atlas.
+The lead crook "Bones" Lafferty sends henchman Mikey to investigate the home.
+Wednesday (Senior) is home from music academy, where she studies the piccolo, which she uses to break glass with it.
+Pugsley (Senior) is home from Nairobi medical school, where he is training to be a witch doctor.
+Mikey panics and flees after treading on Kitty Kat's (the family's pet lion) tail.

+The crooks enlist doppelgangers of Gomez and Morticia to further their plans, along with two strong-arm goons, Hercules and Atlas.
 Gomez returns home for the Halloween party and trimming of the scarecrow.

 Lafferty poses as Quincy Addams (from Boston) to get in.
 He has his men tie up Gomez and Morticia and his doubles take their places, confusing Pancho, who's still infatuated with Morticia.

-Lurch scares off the thugs and terrifies the assistant crook Louie the Lard (who was dressed as Little Bo Peep).
-Fester, trying to be nice, puts Lafferty on the rack.
-Lafferty tries to escape through the secret passage and steps on Kitty Kat's tail.
-When the police arrive upon responding to a noise complaint, Lafferty and his gang surrender.
+While Lurch scares off the thugs, Fester puts Lafferty on the rack, in an attempt to "be nice".
+Lafferty tries to escape through a secret passage, but comes faces to face with Kitty Kat's tail, resulting in him fleeing.

+Shortly after, the police arrive at the house, responding to a noise complaint.
+Upon their arrival, Lafferty and his gang surrender.

-The Addams Family are then free to celebrate Halloween happily, ending the night by singing together in welcome for Cousin Shy.
+The Addams family are then free to celebrate Halloween happily, ending the night by singing together in welcome for Cousin Shy.